 ‘Mimesis’ is a work about hiding while being quite personal and revealing project.
 What did you learn in the process of working on it?

 The process is always very surprising for me.
 I hardly plan anything ahead, instead, I just start working and things happen.
 It's a very inquisitive experience when you turn off your rational evaluative mind and just let the other parts of your brain go.
 During this process, I'm confronted with my inner issues and it helps me get better at handling them.
 I learned to just let things happen without judging them to be good or bad.
 Now I'm just letting myself fail and take “bad” pictures, make “bad” postproduction, against all the advice I have ever heard about photography.
-Imperfection is key, while I've gotten better in my work technically and communication-wise with the models.
+Imperfection is key, while I've gotten better in my work technically and communication-wise with my models.

 There is a certain duality to the concept of mimesis.
 The one hiding could be both the prey and the predator.